-Managing III Residents
+Managing III Persons in Care

 - How will you:

 - Isolate a symptomatic resident?

-- Ensure that staff have access to personal protective equipment, such as gloves, gowns, and masks?
+- Ensure that staff have access to personal protective equipment, such as gloves, gowns and masks?

-- Provide necessary care to the resident?
+- o Provide necessary care to the resident?

 - How will medical assessment and treatment be provided in a timely way (e.g. early antiviral treatment)?

-• Protecting Other Residents - Individual Measures
+Protecting Other Persons in Care - Individual Measures